Quansight-Labs/free-threaded-compatibility/docs/installing-cpython.md

     1. On the Installation Type screen ("Standard Installation on Macintosh HD"), click the "Customize" button.

-    1. On the "Customize Install on Macintosh HD" screen, check the " Free-threaded Python [experimental]" option, and click "install".
+    1. On the "Customize Install on Macintosh HD" screen, check the "Free-threaded Python [experimental]" option, and click "install".

     **Advanced installation (CI)**

     This process installs the free-threaded version of Python 3.14.0 using the command line for more complex cases, such as running CI.
-    It follows a similar process described in the CPython documentation for [installing a binary using the command line](https://docs.python.org/3/using/mac.html#installing-using-the-command-line).
+    It follows the process described in the CPython documentation for [installing a binary using the command line](https://docs.python.org/3/using/mac.html#installing-using-the-command-line).

     While this process installs the free-threaded version of Python 3.14.0, you can install other versions by substituting the version number in the following steps.